jnau/Theoretical-Cardiology/Action Potential Dynamics/Results/2D/ReadMe.md

+# 2D results

-This folder contains the videos showing the cross field simulation for our 2D ventricular heart tissue for specific changes in conductances.
+In order to visualize our 2D phenomena, we simulated a crossfield simulation of the ventricular rabbit heart model.
+This folder contains these videos for specific changes in conductances.